 The Bandits card is very similar to the non-cumulative exposure chart in the Monitor card, but is normalized to 100%, enabling you to easily visualize the percentage of traffic each variant is getting on that day.

-When a multi-armed bandit allocates 70%, 80%, 90%, and 100% of an experiment’s traffic to a variant, Amplitude Experiment sends a notification to the creator of the experiment.
+When a multi-armed bandit allocates 70%, 80%, 90%, and 100% of an experiment’s traffic to a variant, Amplitude Experiment sends a notification to the editors of the experiment.
+If the bandit takes a long time to terminate or the end date is reached, then Amplitude Experiment also sends a notification.
 These can be through either Slack or email.
+For more information, see Integrate Slack with Amplitude.

 To set up your notifications, navigate to Settings > Personal settings > Notifications.